-If you’re not practicing yin yoga for athletic recovery, you’re leaving money on the table.
-Yin is one of the most effective types of yoga for increasing flexibility, relieving tightness and relaxing the body and mind.
-It’s not comfortable, and it requires a good amount of time, but the benefits absolutely worth the price of entry.
+It’s great for increasing flexibility, relieving tightness and deeply relaxing both body and mind.
+It’s not comfortable, and it requires a good amount of time, but the benefits are absolutely worth the effort.

-HOW I STUMBLED ONTO YIN YOGA FOR ATHLETIC RECOVERY
+HOW I STUMBLED ONTO YIN YOGA FOR ATHLETES

-Yin was the perfect style of practice for these guys because it involves deep stretching, you don’t have to support your bodyweight in the poses, it’s deeply relaxing and it’s great for beginners.
-It’s probably not a practice that anyone should do exclusively, but it is the perfect complement to a rigorous athletic training program.
+Yin yoga was the perfect style of practice for these guys as it involves deep stretching, you don’t have to support your bodyweight in the poses, it’s incredibly relaxing and it’s great for beginners.
+Yin yoga is probably not a practice that anyone should do exclusively, but it is the perfect complement to a rigorous athletic training program.

 YIN AND YANG

 “Yin and yang” is an ancient Taoist concept that describes the interdependency of oppositional forces.
-As an example, night relies on day for its existence, similarly, hot on cold, heaven on hell, and gravity on levity.
+Night relies on day for its existence, similarly, hot on cold, heaven on hell, and gravity on levity.
 Neither aspect is good or bad, but are more usefully understood as two sides of the same coin.

 When applied to sports, yang activities are typically hot, fast, dynamic, stimulating, energetic and cardiovascular in nature.
 Whereas, yin activities are passive, cooling, relaxing and therapeutic.
 The evidence is clear that you don’t get to be a world class performer without committing to both intense training and smart recovery.
 Too much of one and not enough of the other will lead either to falling short or burning out.